valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

 The following features were added:

+* **Security smoke testing**

+  A new test class is made available to quickly check if all REST API endpoints apply some form of security using the new `SecuritySmokeIntegrationTest`.
+More information [here](/extending-valtimo/test-utils-common/security-testing.md).

 * **Automatic User Task assignment to Case Handler**

   It is now possible to have user tasks automatically assigned to a case handler.